alexjoverm/typescript-library-starter/README.md

 Then you may want to:
  - Remove `commitmsg`, `postinstall` scripts from `package.json`.
 That will not use those git hooks to make sure you make a conventional commit
  - Remove `npm run semantic-release` from `.travis.yml`

+#### What if I don't want to use coveralls or report my coverage?

+Remove `npm run report-coverage` from `.travis.yml`

+#### What is `npm install` doing the first time runned?

+It runs the script `tools/init` which sets up everything for you.
+In short, it:
+ - Configures webpack for the build, which creates the umd library, generate docs, etc.
+ - Configures `package.json` (typings file, main file, etc)
+ - Renames main src and test files

+## Credits

+Made with :heart: by [@alexjoverm](https://twitter.com/alexjoverm)